uiceds/cee-492-project-2025-Team1/cee492_report.typ

 such as neural networks are capable of capturing complex interactions between concrete components that linear regression cannot represent.

+To visually assess the predictive quality of the neural network, the true compressive strengths from the test set were plotted against the model’s predicted values.

+#figure(
+  image("figures-NeuralNetwork-Georg/01_PrecisionAccuracy.png", width: 80%),
+  caption: [Model accuracy plot comparing predicted vs. true concrete strengths.
+Points close to the diagonal indicate high predictive performance.]
+) <fig-nn>

 == Summarized Results

 === Model Performance Comparison